eugenio-silva/crud-node-mysql/README.md

 ### About

-Login interface with regitration user and login of the user.
-Save in the Mysql database.
+This is a simple user registration and login screen.
+Mysql was used as a database to save users.

 ### Features